OpenGeoVis/PVGeo/README.md

 # ParaView Geophysics Plugins
 This repository contains plugins for the open-source, multi-platform data analysis and visualization application ParaView by Kitware (https://www.paraview.org).
 These plugins are tailored to data visualization in the geosciences with a heavy focus on structured data sets like 2D or 3D grids.
+All code distributed here is licensed to Bane Sullivan, undergraduate student of the Geophysics Department at the Colorado School of Mines.

 **More to come!**
 Stay tuned, this project is in its early stages of development.